All-natural, clean label, fresh soups, made the old-fashioned way

 Within one year of our partnership with Kettle, we made two very strategic acquisitions.
 First, we acquired Chef Creations, a Florida based soup and sauce manufacturer, expanding our portfolio of national restaurant chain businesses.
 Next, we acquired Del Monaco Foods, a family-owned food company with an 86,000 square foot facility in Morgan Hill, CA. We had in short order achieved our goal of becoming the first coast-to-coast fresh soup supplier.

 Kettle entered the next phase of strategic acquisitions in August 2018 when it merged with Bonewerks Culinarté, a company that produces demi-glace, sous-vide entrées, and other flavor foundations used by restaurant chefs and foodservice operators across the country.
 This combination represented an attractive opportunity to add additional new products to the Kettle line-up and leverage the Kettle salesforce and customer network.
-We contemporaneously acquired the frozen soup business of NORPAC Foods, an Oregon-based producer of high-quality frozen soups and chili for the foodservice channel, and Savory Creations, a California-based manufacturer offering a full range of premium broths, stocks, and sauces to the retail, foodservice and industrial channels.
+We have since added to Kettle’s capabilities and capacity by acquiring 1) the frozen soup business of NORPAC Foods, an Oregon-based producer of high-quality frozen soups and chili for the foodservice channel, 2) Savory Creations, a California-based manufacturer offering a full range of premium broths, stocks, and sauces to the retail, foodservice and industrial channels, and 3) Harry’s, an Oregon-based leader in the retail refrigerated soup category with a well invested, state of the art, highly automated facility in the Northwest.

 We supported the Kettle team with consumer research and product category analysis to help them make grounded decisions to develop their product innovation strategy.
 At the same time, we assisted Kettle in launching Farm and Kettle, a new consumer brand of refrigerated, certified organic soups, and expanded into adjacent fresh food categories, including macaroni & cheese, chili, oatmeal, and sauces.